rmfortes/english_spanish_flashcards/README.md

 # Contribution Guidelines

-Should you identify any bugs or have any ideas that may improve this game, kindly submit a pull request on this project's GitHub repo.
+Should you identify any bugs or have any ideas that may improve this game, kindly submit an issue on this project's GitHub repo.